rpolishchuk3/Customer-Behavior-Churn-Risk-Analysis/README.md

 ## Project Overview
 This is an end-to-end data analysis project designed to identify customers at risk of leaving (churning) and to understand the behavioral patterns of active users.

-Instead of only running ad-hoc analysis inside a notebook, this project was built as a **modular analytics pipeline**.
-It mirrors a real-world workflow where raw data is ingested into a database, analyzed using SQL and Python, and transformed into actionable risk scores and visual insights.
+Instead of only running ad-hoc analysis (one-time analysis for a specific question) inside a notebook, this project was built as a **modular analytics pipeline**.
+It mirrors a real-world workflow where raw data is imported into a database, analyzed using SQL and Python, and transformed into actionable risk scores and visual insights.

 **Relevance:**
-This project demonstrates skills relevant to **Data Analyst** and **Business Intelligence** roles, with a focus on ETL, SQL querying, feature creation, and business-driven logic.
+This project demonstrates skills relevant to **Data Analyst** and **Business Intelligence** roles, with a focus on taking raw data and turning it into analysis-ready data, SQL querying, feature creation, and business-driven logic.

 ## Key Questions Answered